BW PolyureaProtective CoatingsContact

 What should be checked before application?

-Check concrete strength, moisture condition, dust, oil contamination, loose areas, cracks, honeycombs, surface flatness, detail geometry, material compatibility, target membrane thickness and topcoat finish requirements.
+Check concrete strength, moisture condition, dust, oil contamination, loose areas, cracks, honeycombs, surface flatness, detail geometry, material compatibility, water chemistry, target membrane thickness and topcoat finish requirements.

 What is the expected service life of this waterproofing coating system?